NetLingo The Internet Dictionary

 Cyberbullying may arise to the level of a misdemeanor cyberharassment charge, or if the child is young enough may result in the charge of juvenile delinquency.
 Most of the time the cyberbullying does not go that far, although parents often try and pursue criminal charges.
 It typically can result in a child losing their ISP or IM accounts as a terms of service violation.
 In some cases, if hacking or identity theft is involved, it can be a serious criminal matter under state and federal law.

-Even though cyberbullying is associated with teens and children, adults engage in it too.
-Known as the "MySpace suicide" in May of 2008, a Missouri woman was accused of creating a fraudulent MySpace account (saying she was a 16-year-old boy) and using it to cyberbully a 13-year-old girl who later committed suicide (a former friend of one of her daughters).
+Historical perspective: Even though cyberbullying is associated with teens and children, adults engage in it too.
+Known as the "MySpace suicide" in May of 2008, a Missouri woman was accused of creating a fraudulent social networking account (saying she was a 16-year-old boy) and using it to cyberbully a 13-year-old girl who later committed suicide (a former friend of one of her daughters).
 Read the full article here.
 In this instance, a federal grand jury in Los Angeles invoked a criminal statute more commonly used to go after computer hackers.
 The girl, Megan Meier, has become the poster child for cyberbullying, much like 9-year-old Amber Hagerman of the Amber Alert missing child program in the United States.